'Enough is enough:' Doug Ford says municipalities will be given 'enhanced tools' to respond to encampments

 Ontario Premier Doug Ford is promising new legislation to target homeless encampments around the province and is threatening to use the notwithstanding clause to get it done.

-In a letter, Ford has responded to a dozen big city mayors who asked him for tougher laws on encampments, saying the province will provide the tools to help municipalities clear them.
+In a letter, Ford has responded to a dozen big city mayors who asked him for tougher laws on encampments, saying the province will provide the tools to help municipalities clear them and that "enough is enough."

 Ford says new legislation will "explicitly and unequivocally" prohibit the use of illicit drugs in public, adding that there will be new tools and authorities to help police enforce it.
 He also promised enhanced penalties for people who break the law "deliberately and continually."